-- Decide whether you want your rug to hang freely or flush to the wall (this effects which method you will use).
+- Decide whether you want your hanging carpet freely or flush to the wall (this affects which method you will use).

 - When choosing your wall, also keep in mind the size of your rug!